MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Remove-ServiceFabricService.md

 ### -ForceRemove
 Indicates that this command forces removal of the Service Fabric service.
 This should be used only if the removal of the service is timing out.
-For example: IF Remove-ServiceFabricService is timing out and the replicas of the service are still present then, this means that the service is stuck in ChangeRole/Close and the shutdown sequence cannot complete.
-By using -ForceRemove, we skip the service shutdown sequence and the service is removed ungracefully.
+For example: If **Remove-ServiceFabricService** is timing out and the replicas of the service are still present then, this means that the service is stuck in ChangeRole/Close and the shutdown sequence cannot complete.
+By using *ForceRemove*, we skip the service shutdown sequence and the service is removed ungracefully.
 To check if replicas are present, use [Get-ServiceFabricReplica](./Get-ServiceFabricReplica.md).

 ```yaml
 Type: SwitchParameter